r3dm1ke/min-theme-wp/README.md

 using Wordpress interface.

 ### Development
 For development convenience, Dockerfile and docker-compose files are written.
+To watch for theme changes and compile it on the go, run `npm run dev`.
-Just run `docker-compose up` in the project root and go to http://localhost:8000 .
+Then, start docker with `docker-compose up` in the project root and go to http://localhost:8000 .
 Your changes to the theme are propagated immediately.

 ### Features
 - Fully responsive